About Summer Activities in 2 Alpes

 Whatever you choose to do on your summer holiday you are sure to find a huge range of activities across 2 Alpes.
 From relaxing to full on adrenaline there is something for everyone, every ability and every age in 2 Alpes.
 Check out the selection of things to do below for some holiday inspiration!

-Beach volleyball in the heart of the French Alps may sound strange but in Les 2 Alpes you can hop on the sand and play a game of volleyball with your friends or family.
-Located at the entrance of the resort, the beach volleyball courts can be used free of charge, and there are even beach volleyball tournaments arranged on a weekly basis.
+Beach volleyball in the heart of the French Alps may sound strange but in Les 2 Alpes you can hop on the sand and play a game of football or volleyball with your friends or family.
+Located at the entrance of the resort, the two beach volleyball courts can be used free of charge, and there are even beach volleyball tournaments arranged on a weekly basis.
 You can also try out beach football there!
 Balls are available on loan.

 Canoeing / Kayaking

 Canoe rafts are an unsinkable, stable type of inflatable canoe that allow you, without too much technique to profit fully from the joys and fun of white water river descent.
 The descents are taken on by groups of 4 to 5 boats, accompanied by a fully qualified guide.
 You are equipped with neoprene suits and shoes, a safety jacket and a helmet.
 The course which you take is chosen according to the water levels and experience of the participants.

 Kayaking is a fun watersport that can be enjoyed as a team or on your own.
 Unlike canoeing, paddlers face forward and have a double bladed paddle.
 It is a versatile sport that you can enjoy on rivers, lakes and the sea.
 You can take your inflatable or plastic kayak and make your way down the water.
 Using the double-bladed paddle you can control the speed, direction and enjoy the experience and wonderful views in your own time.
 There are some watersports centres and adventure companies who can take you out for your kayaking experience.